 – Active labour market policies (enhancing employability, training, subsidised job creation, etc.) |

-In order to reboot the Danish Economy after COVID-19, the Danish Government has earmarked 55 billion DKK to stimulate the economy and keep Danish jobs, to contribute to a significant reduction in CO2 emissions, and to strengthen the well-being of children, young people, and the elderly.
+In order to reboot the Danish Economy after COVID-19, the Danish Government has earmarked 55 billion DKK to stimulate the economy and keep Danish jobs, to contribute to a significant reduction in CO2 emissions, and to strengthen the well-being of children, young people, the elderly, and society as a whole.

 The government has agreed on 5 elements to constitute the green reboot of Denmark: